Tackling Tough Topics With Open Conversation

-While taking the conversation beyond political discourse, we continually encourage every member of our SUNY Empire community who is able to do so to participate in our nation's democratic process by exercising their right to vote.
-The ability to freely elect our leaders is a hard-won right that we cannot take for granted.
+We encourage our students, faculty, and staff to participate in these gatherings and to lend their voices to the conversation.
+We invite you to see the programming that has come before and to explore the resources that underlie our commitment to this important initiative.
+And we urge you to share your ideas for future topics in this series.As an institution, we also urge every member of our community who is able to do so to exercise their right to vote.
+The ability to freely elect our leaders is a cornerstone of our nation’s democratic process and a hard-won right that we can never take for granted.
 Learn more about your options at the New York State Board of Elections.

 Listen, Learn, Engage

 Learn more about election issues and make your voice heard by getting involved with one of our upcoming programs.